AlexSevergin/Testing/README.md

 3. Add questions to the test.
 4. Add correct answers to the test.

 Note.
-The result of teh test is % of amount of correct answered questions divided on amount of all questions.
+The result of the test is % of amount of correctly answered questions divided on amount of all questions.